 - 4.21 SHR can direct the transfer of an RSL's assets to another RSL under section 67 of the 2010 Act.
 Our advisory guidance on How we use our statutory powers of intervention explains that this is one of the most significant powers we have.
 SHR can only use this power where, having made inquiries, we consider that: - there has been misconduct or mismanagement in an RSL's financial or other affairs; or - an RSL's viability is in jeopardy for financial or governance reasons or because it cannot provide housing services to an acceptable standard. - 4.22 In either case we must also consider that the transfer of assets will improve the management of the assets.
-SHR can direct some, or all, of an RSL's assets to be transferred. - 4.23 We have rarely used this power, typically in situations where there were very serious governance and/or financial management weaknesses and the RSL's viability was in jeopardy, and we directed the transfer of all of the RSL's assets. - 4.24 This guidance sets out the process for the transfer of all assets.
+SHR can direct some, or all, of an RSL's assets to be transferred. - 4.23 We only use this power, typically in situations where there are very serious governance and/or financial management weaknesses and the RSL's viability is in jeopardy, and we have decided to direct the transfer of all of the RSL's assets. - 4.24 This guidance sets out the process for the transfer of all assets.
 The process will vary where only some assets are to be transferred and we will set this out separately to any affected RSLs. - 4.25 Appendix 4 summarises the process the SHR and RSLs will follow.
 For simplicity, it refers to the transferor RSL as 'RSL A' and, where relevant, the transferee RSL as 'RSL B'.

-- 4.26 Section 67 of the 2010 Act requires that before making a direction SHR must consult the RSL's tenants, its secured creditors, and OSCR if the RSL is a charity.
-If the RSL is a charity, we will advise OSCR of our intention to direct the transfer of assets and formally consult as required under section 67. - 4.27 The SHR Board will then consider whether to issue a direction to transfer assets and will have regard to any views expressed by the consultees.
-At the same time, it may also consider compulsory removal from the Register.
+- 4.26 Section 67 of the 2010 Act requires that before making a direction SHR must consult the RSL's tenants, its secured creditors, and OSCR if the RSL is a charity. - 4.27 We will then consider whether to issue a direction to transfer assets and will have regard to any views expressed by the consultees.
+At the same time, we may also consider compulsory removal from the Register.
 Once the transfer of all of RSL A's assets has been completed, and RSL A has confirmed that it has complied with the terms of SHR's direction, RSL A will no longer carry out any activities and will no longer meet the registration criteria.
-Either of these considerations is a legitimate basis for the removal of RSL A from the Register under section 27. - 4.28 Where the SHR Board approves the direction to transfer assets, we will issue the direction to RSL A and require the transfer to be completed by a specific date.
+Either of these considerations is a legitimate basis for the removal of RSL A from the Register under section 27. - 4.28 Where SHR approves the direction to transfer assets, we will issue the direction to RSL A and require the transfer to be completed by a specific date.
 We will update RSL A's engagement plan to reflect the terms of the direction and our ongoing engagement. - 4.29 RSL A must then transfer its assets to RSL B in accordance with the direction and following transfer, must confirm that it has complied with the terms of the direction.
-Should RSL A require removal from the Scottish Charity Register, it should apply to OSCR at this point. - 4.30 On receipt of confirmation that RSL A has complied with the direction, SHR will issue notice of our intention to de-register RSL A. RSL A, supported by RSL B, should then follow the steps set out in Appendix 3 and sections 4.6 to 4.19 above.
+Should RSL A require removal from the Scottish Charity Register, it should apply to OSCR at this point. - 4.30 On receipt of confirmation that RSL A has complied with the direction, we will issue notice of our intention to de-register RSL A. RSL A, supported by RSL B, should then follow the steps set out in Appendix 3 and sections 4.6 to 4.20 above.